viperleed/viperleed/doc/content/basics/tensor_leed.rst

 .. _optimization_algorithm:

-The rough R-factor surface, together with its grid-based nature greatly limits the pool of applicable optimization algorithms.
+The rough |R-factor| surface, together with its grid-based nature greatly limits the pool of applicable optimization algorithms.
 TensErLEED employs a modified random sampling strategy with a down-step criterion as described by Kottcke and Heinz :cite:p:`kottckeNewApproachAutomated1997`.
 The optimization is performed in parallel for a set of individuals (= independent parameter combinations), as defined by the parameter :ref:`SEARCH_POPULATION<searchpop>`.
 The starting points for the optimization is defined by :ref:`SEARCH_START<searchstart>`.

 For each search step (called "generation" based on the terminology of genetic algorithms), a new grid point in the parameter space is selected *randomly*, but based on a probability distribution centered on the current position.
-The R-factor is calculated for the selected parameter combination and the new parameter set is accepted **only if** the R-factor for the new configuration is lower then for the previous configuration.
-The width of the probability distribution is determined by the current R-factor and the parameter:ref:`SEARCH_CONVERGENCE<search_convergence>` (in particular the ``gaussian`` flag).
+The |R factor| is calculated for the selected parameter combination and the new parameter set is accepted **only if** the |R factor| for the new configuration is lower then for the previous configuration.
+The width of the probability distribution is determined by the current |R factor| and the parameter :ref:`SEARCH_CONVERGENCE<search_convergence>` (in particular, the ``gaussian`` flag).

 ViPErLEED enables more sophisticated control over the search process than is possible with TensErLEED alone.
 Different types of convergence criteria